adenprince/stone-grinder-mod/README.md

 To craft a Grinder block, surround an iron ingot in the center slot with cobblestone in a crafting table.
 The Grinder block is powered by fuel, similar to a furnace.
 Blocks take 5 seconds to grind.

 ## Grinding Recipes
-- Stone, Stone Brick Variants -> Cobblestone
+- Stone, Stone Brick Variants, Smooth Stone -> Cobblestone
 - Deepslate, Polished Deepslate, Deepslate Brick Variants -> Cobbled Deepslate
 - Gilded Blackstone, Polished Blackstone Variants -> Blackstone
 - Cobblestone, Mossy Cobblestone, Cobbled Deepslate, Blackstone -> Gravel